 An RTOS decides which task the CPU will execute based on events

-Most commercial RTOSs are preemptive, which means that the kernel always runs the most important task that is ready-to-run.
+Most commercial RTOSes are preemptive, which means that the kernel always runs the most important task that is ready-to-run.
 Preemptive kernels are also event driven, which means that tasks are designed to wait for events to occur in order to execute.
 If the event that the task is waiting for does not occur, the kernel runs other tasks.
-Waiting tasks consume zero CPU time.
+Waiting tasks consumes zero CPU time.
 Signaling and waiting for events is accomplished through kernel Application Programming Interfaces (API) calls.
 Kernels allow you to avoid polling loops, which would be a poor use of the CPU’s time.
 Below is an example of how a typical task is implemented:

-A kernel provides many useful services to a programmer, such as multitasking, interrupt management, inter-task communication and signaling, resource management, time management, memory partition management and more.
+A kernel provides many useful services to a programmer, such as multitasking, interrupt management, inter-task communication and signaling, resource management, time management, memory partition management, and more.
 An RTOS can be used in simple applications where there are only a handful of tasks, but it is a must-have tool in applications that require complex and time-consuming communication stacks, such as TCP/IP, USB (host and/or device), CAN, Bluetooth, Zigbee and more.
 An RTOS is also highly recommended whenever an application needs a file system to store and retrieve data as well as when a product is equipped with some sort of graphical display (black and white, grayscale or color).

 Built-In Debug Port

 ARM Cortex-M processors are equipped with special and very powerful debug hardware built onto each chip.
 CoreSight provides non-intrusive capabilities that allow tools to monitor and control live systems without halting the CPU such as the following:

 - On the fly memory/peripheral access (Read and Write)